** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 Operators are symbols or expressions that use two inputs, one on each (left and right) side of the operator.
 Spaces are allowed between the inputs and the operators.
 If an operation is defined in an expression on an unsupported type, an error is generated.
 Below you can find the lists of operators.

-AND - operator checks two Boolean expressions and only returns true if both of the expressions are true.
+AND - An operator used to check two Boolean expressions.
+It only returns true if both of the expressions are true.

 Examples: